sakshambajpai1604/mern-agent-management/README.md

 This is a full-stack MERN application that allows an admin to:

 - Log in securely using JWT authentication
-- Add and manage agents
+- Add, edit, and delete agents
 - Upload CSV or Excel files containing lead/task data
 - Automatically distribute entries equally among 5 agents
 - View assigned entries for each agent via the frontend